wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > but expects you to have the very latest version of sageattn that has built-in similar workaround

 > fullgraph feature in torch compile is a debug feture; it will error if there's any graph break

-## 2025.11.30 Chunked RoPE

-> Two of the highest peak VRAM hits on the model code are the RoPE appllication
-> (rotary positional embeds) and ffn activation (feed forward),
-> these happen separate from the attention, which is the 3rd highest.

-> The chunked option splits both the rope and the ffn calculations, doing it in chunks and thus reducing the peak VRAM
-> usage to below the attention (which cant really be split without affecting results or slowing it down);
-> `torch.compile` also optimises it similarly, that's why it uses less VRAM when it works.

-> pytorch now has the fused RMS norm built in, that was one of the biggest benefits of compile;
-> you could just not use compile, use the pytorch RMS norm and the  chunked rope

-## 2025.11.30 rms_norm_function IS GOOD

-`WanVideo Model Loader`: set `rms_norm_function` to `pytorch` not `default`.

 ## 2025.11.30